Sainik School, Rewa: Cadets Mess

 The campus has a central cadets' mess which caters for members in one sitting.
 Both vegetarian and non-vegetarian food is served as per choice of the cadets.

 Athletic Field

 The campus has many playgrounds for different games.
 Campus has basketball courts, volleyball courts, hockey ground, tennis court, skating rink, swimming pool, horse riding facilities and football fields.
 It also has one athletic field where annual athletic events are conducted, the field has 400 meter track for racing and other track events, it also has pole vault, high jump, long jump, hammer throw, short-put and triple jump fields.
 There are three permanent helipads in athletic field.

-Admissions

-Admissions are given in Class VI, Class IX and Class XI.
-Admission for classes VI and IX is carried out on the basis of an entrance exam usually held in January.
-An interview is conducted at Sainik School Rewa and a Medical Exam at Military Hospital Jabalpur.
-Admission for class XI is carried out on the basis of the class X results of same year, interview and medical exam.
-For 10+2 Mathematics stream is compulsory along with Biology or Computer Science as optional subject.